collective/pas.plugins.authomatic/README.rst

 Features
 --------

   - Integration of different OAuth Providers
+    A list of other Providers used by authomatic https://authomatic-example.appspot.com/
-  - For now only Github is integrated
+  - For now only Github is integrated in this package

 Documentation
 -------------

   - This Package will create a View called authomatic-login where you can login with different Providers
-  - The Provider is choosen in the URL so if you call */authomatic-login/github you will use Github to Login
+  - The Provider is choosen in the URL so if you call /authomatic-login/github you will use Github to Login
+  - You can set the JSON configuration of the Plugin in the Controlpanel -> @@authomatic-controlpanel
   - Example JSON Configuration
     {
         "github": {
             "class_": "authomatic.providers.oauth2.GitHub",
             "consumer_key": "xxxx",
             "consumer_secret": "xxxxx"
         }
     }

 Installation
 ------------